 VA Funding Fee for Refinance Loans

 The VA has two refinance products: The Interest Rate Reduction Refinance Loan (IRRRL) and the Cash-Out refinance.
-The funding fees differently significantly between them, in part because of their objectives.
+The funding fees for each type of VA refinance differ, in part because of their objectives.

 Unless they’re exempt, all VA homeowners pay the same 0.5 percent funding fee on an Interest Rate Reduction Refinance Loan, regardless of their service history or how many times they've used the VA loan program.

-The funding fee breakdown for a Cash-Out refinance is similar to a VA purchase loan.
-Borrowers cannot lower their funding fee by making a down payment or using equity.
+The funding fee breakdown for a Cash-Out refinance is similar to a VA purchase loan, except borrowers cannot lower their funding fee by making a down payment or using equity.

 Here’s fee chart for a VA Cash-Out refinance: